hishambokhari/boris-bikes/README.md

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).
-Objects & Methods
-Bike
-Methods	Description
-Bike.new	Creates a new instance of a bike
-.working?
-Checks if the bike is working
-.broken?
-Checks if the bike is broken
-.report_broken	Reports the bike as broken DockingStation
-Methods	Description
-DockingStation.new	Creates a new instance of a docking station .bikes	returns an array of all docked bikes .dock(bike)	docks a bike in the station
-.release	releases a docked bike from the station if one is available .full?	returns true if the bike dock is full
-.empty?	returns true if the bike dock is empty